Symptoms of discomfort due to pregnancy vary from woman to woman. The following are

 of a condition called hyperemesis gravidarum.
 Hyperemesis can lead to dehydration

-and may require hospitalization for intravenous fluids and nutrition.
+and may need hospitalization for intravenous fluids and nutrition.
 Call your healthcare

 provider or midwife if you are having constant or severe nausea and vomiting.